terramate-io/terramate/docs/cli/orchestration/order-of-execution.md

 ---
 title: Order of Execution
-description: Define the order stacks are executed in.
+description: Learn about the order of execution when orchestration stacks with Terramate.
 outline: [2, 3]
 ---